Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager

 The posterior probabilities for those iterations with ratio less than unity, is further compared to a random number before finally accepting or rejecting the parameter values.
-In this way, starting from a uniform distribution of the parameter guess values ($A, B, \phi_0$), we evaluate the posterior probability for a large number of iterations.
+In this way, starting from a uniform distribution of the parameter guess values ($A, B, \phi_0$), we evaluate the posterior probability for these iterations.
 Figure \ref{fig_mcmc} (left) shows the evolution of the chain with iterations.
-While the modulation factor and polarization angle are estimated from the best fitted values of the parameters ($A, B$ and $\phi_0$), uncertainties on them are computed from the distribution of the posterior probabilities of the fitted parameters.
+While the modulation factor and polarization angle are estimated from the best fitted values of the parameters ($A, B$ and $\phi_0$), uncertainties on them are computed from the distribution of the posterior probabilities of the parameters.
 Figure \ref{fig_mcmc} (right) shows the posterior probability density for $A, B$ and $\phi_0$ for GRB 160821A.

-Uncertainties on $A, B$ and $\phi_0$ are estimated by integrating the probability distribution function for 68 $\%$ (1$\sigma$) confidence level.
-Final uncertainty on $\mu$ is estimated by propagating the error on $A$ and $B$.